 If the mother has an infection, that infection can travel to the baby at birth.
 If the infection moves to the baby’s brain, it can place the baby at risk of a brain bleed.
 An infection can also cause problems with the baby’s blood flow to the brain.

 These can also cause problems with the blood pressure and the blood flow of the mother, which can then result in a decreased supply of oxygen-rich blood going to the baby.

 This happens when the brain’s blood vessels become blocked or restricted.
 The use of forceps and vacuum extractors cause fetal strokes.
 The lack of blood can cause the baby to have a stroke, which leads to severe oxygen deprivation, and HIE.

 When your newborn boy or girl suffers from a birth injury, it is a difficult diagnosis to hear.
 It’s hard and scary trying to decide what to do next and how to best help your child.
 When your baby has a severe injury caused by medical negligence, the next best step is to determine if you can file a birth injury lawsuit by consulting an experienced attorney in Cleveland.
 As a parent you want to provide the best quality of life for your child, and with a birth injury claim you could receive monetary compensation that can help pay for:

-If you believe the negligence of a doctor or hospital caused a birth injury to your child, call an attorney immediately to discuss your legal options.
+If you believe the negligence of a doctor or hospital caused a birth injury to your child, call a birth asphyxia attorney immediately to discuss your legal options.
 At Tittle & Perlmuter, our Cleveland birth injury lawyers can review the details of your case and help give answers to the questions you’re asking.
 We have investigated birth injury cases throughout Cleveland and the state.
 We have developed a proven track record of helping families recover the settlements and verdicts they are entitled to.
 It is possible that your child and your family are entitled to compensation to pay for your child’s medical care, physical therapy and a lot more.